foldright/inspectable-wrappers/README.md

 --------------------------------------------------------------------------------

-## 🥑 Core Classes
+## 🥑 Core

+- Core interfaces:
-- [`Wrapper`](src/main/java/io/foldright/inspectablewrappers/Wrapper.java) is core interface, used to
+  - [`Wrapper`](src/main/java/io/foldright/inspectablewrappers/Wrapper.java) interface is core interface, used to be implemented by wrapper classes, make an **inspectable wrapper chain**(linked list).
-  - identify the wrapper instances as a wrapper chain
-  - provide static entry methods to inspect the wrapper chain
   - [`Attachable`](src/main/java/io/foldright/inspectablewrappers/Attachable.java) interface is used to
     enhance the wrapper instances with the attachment storage ability
   - [`WrapperAdapter`](src/main/java/io/foldright/inspectablewrappers/WrapperAdapter.java) interface is used to
-  adapt an existed wrapper without modifying it
+    adapt an existed wrapper instance to type `Wrapper` without modifying it
+- [`Inspector`](src/main/java/io/foldright/inspectablewrappers/Inspector.java) class is used to
+  inspect the **wrapper chain**

 ## 🌰 Usage Demo